>

 Eddie Butcher of Magilligan, Co.
 Derry, sang one verse of The Cuckoo’s Nest in July 1968 to Hugh Shields.
 This recording was included on the 3 CD set that accompanied Shields’ 2011 book on Eddie Butcher, All the Days of His Life.

 The Druids sang The Cuckoo’s Nest in 1971 on their Argo album Burnt Offering.
-They noted:
+This track was also included in 1974 on the Argo anthology The World of the Countryside.
+They noted on their album:

 A very skilful symbol for a part of the female anatomy which receives its fair share of allegory and symbolism in English popular music past and present.

 Barry Dransfield sang Cuckoo’s Nest in 1972 on Ashley Hutchings and Friends’ first Morris Dance album, Morris On.
-This recording was also included in Troubadours of British Folk Vol. 2 and on the Ashley Hutchings anthology Burning Bright.
+This recording was also included in 1995 on the anthology Troubadours of British Folk Vol. 2, in 1997 on Robin and Barry Dransfield’s Free Reed anthology Up to Now, and in 2005 on the Ashley Hutchings anthology Burning Bright.
 A live recording by the Albion Dance Band from 1976 can be found on The Guv’nor Vol. 2, and another one by the Morris On Band on Morris On the Road.
 Two versions of this tune were also published in the Ashley Hutchings’ 1976 songbook, A Little Music.

 Miriam Backhouse sang The Cuckoo’s Nest on the 1976 fundraiser album The Second Folk Review Record.
 The sleeve notes said it is